HappyChenghan/RISiren/README.md

-This is the part of dataset to achieve fall detection.~
+This is the part of dataset to achieve fall detection using CNN.~